mstguillain/LINGI2255-2018-Superform-MS/README.md

 Be in Superform/superform folder and then 'pytest -v' in your terminal.
 All tests are under superform/tests.

+## How to write a plugin/module

+A plugin is a simple python file (called a module) that needs some function and variables to work in our Superform system.
+This file should contain :

+* a variable called FIELDS_UNAVAILABLE.
+This is a list of field names that are not used by your module.
+This names must match with post variables.
+* a variable called CONFIG_FIELDS.This is also a python list.
+This lets the manager of your module enter data that are used to communicate with other services.
+Example : The mail where the information must be send.
+* a function called run with as many arguments as you want (**kwargs).

 ## Contributors

 Kim Mens - @kimmens